forcedotcom/salesforcedx-vscode/README.md

 extensions for Salesforce DX.

-We will be publishing these extensions to the VS Code Marketplace shortly and wil make an announcement when they are available.
+We will be publishing these extensions to the VS Code Marketplace shortly and will make an announcement when they are available.

 ## Pre-requisites